What is an SBA Loan? SBA Financing Options 101

 SBA loans do have some downsides though.

-For example, as with most government-related things, the SBA lending program has lots of rules and regulations.
-That means the applications require plenty of documentation and detail.
+For example, as with most government-related things, the SBA loan program has lots of rules, requirements, and regulations.
+That means the applications need plenty of documentation and detail.
 It can take a long time to get your loan application ready in the first place―and then you still have to wait for lender and SBA approval.
-In other words, SBA loans can take a long time (weeks or months) to get.
+In other words, SBA loans can take some time (weeks or months) to get.

 And while the Small Business Adminstration’s loan program does make financing more accessible for more business owners, SBA loans still have fairly restrictive borrower requirements.
 Most SBA lenders require at least the following: